 10.2 Design and Drawings

 10.2.1 Design and Drawings shall be developed in conformity with the Specifications and Standards set forth in Schedule-D. In the event, the Contractor requires any relaxation in design standards due to restricted Right of Way in any section or unforeseen issues, the alternative design criteria for such section shall be provided for review/approval of the Authority Engineer.

+10.2.1AIn case Contractor is not having in house design team then - The Contractor shall appoint a “Design Consultant” at its cost after proposing to the Authority a panel of 3 (three) names of qualified, reputed and experienced firms and Authority will select one Design Consultant from the above panel, provided, however, that if none of the name proposed in the panel is acceptable to the Authority and the reasons for the same are furnished to the Contractor, the Contactor shall propose to the Authority a revised panel of 3 (three) more names for obtaining the consent of the Authority.
+The Contractor shall also obtain the consent of the Authority for two key personnel of the Design Consultant who shall have adequate experience and qualifications with respect to the main components of the Railway Project.
+The Authority shall, within 30 (thirty) days of receiving a panel from the Contractor, either convey its decision with reasons, to the Contractor, and if no such decision is conveyed within the said period, the Contractor may proceed with engaging of the Design Consultant of its own choice.
+For the avoidance of doubt, the Parties agree that no firm or person having any conflict of interest shall be engaged for this purpose.
+The Parties further agree that any assignments completed at least three years prior to the appointment hereunder shall not be reckoned for the purposes of conflict of interest.

-10.2.2 The Contractor shall appoint a proof checking consultant at its cost (the “Proof Consultant”)after proposing to the Authority a panel of 3 (three) names of qualified, reputed and experienced firms and Authority will select one Proof Consultant from the above panel, provided, however, that if none of the name proposed in the panel is acceptable to the Authority and the reasons for the same are furnished to the Contractor, the Contactor shall propose to the Authority a revised panel of 3 (three)more names for obtaining the consent of the Authority.
+10.2.2 The Contractor shall appoint a proof checking consultant at its cost (the “Proof Consultant”).
+Contractor shall submit the panel of 3 names within 30 days of Appointed date to the Authority Engineer.
+After proposing to the Authority a panel of 3 (three) names of qualified, reputed and experienced firms, the Authority will select one Proof Consultant from the above panel, provided, however, that if none of the name proposed in the panel is acceptable to the Authority and the reasons for the same are furnished to the Contractor, the Contactor shall propose to the Authority a revised panel of 3 (three)more names for obtaining the consent of the Authority.
 The Contractor shall also obtain the consent of the Authority for two key personnel of the Proof Consultant who shall have adequate experience and qualifications with respect to the main components of the Railway Project.
 The Authority shall, within 30(thirty) days of receiving a panel from the Contractor, either convey its decision with reasons, to the Contractor, and if no such decision is conveyed within the said period, the Contractor may proceed with engaging of the Proof Consultant of its own choice.
 For the avoidance of doubt, the Parties agree that no firm or person having any conflict of interest shall be engaged for this purpose.
 The Parties further agree that any assignments completed at least three years prior to the appointment hereunder shall not be reckoned for the purposes of conflict of interest.

 10.2.3 The Proof Consultant shall: